leaysgur/cfw-bindings-wrangler-bridge/README.md

 - `wrangler.unstable_dev()` is better?
   - Maybe? but it is literally unstable
   - I'm not sure how to ensure `await worker.stop()` on Vite process exit
-  - For CLI usage, it may be worth
+    - Side-effect should be avoided...
+  - Performance may suffer if repeating start/stop on every call